 (a) The City shall develop and implement a public outreach program to educate San Francisco residents and businesses about the environmental harms associated with excessive distribution of Commercial Phone Directories; develop alternatives to private possession of Commercial Phone Directories to obtain the information contained in those directories, and inform the public of those and other alternatives; and inform the public about the option and means of obtaining a Commercial Phone Directory from a Distributor or other source.
-The public outreach program shall include a special emphasis on outreach to seniors, the disabled, and low-income persons.
+The public outreach program shall include a special emphasis on outreach to seniors, the disabled, and low-income persons, and persons whose primary language is not English.

 (b) The Department shall coordinate with other City offices, departments, boards, and commissions the development and implementation of the public outreach program mandated by subsection (a).
-These other City entities may include but are not limited to the Office of the Mayor, the Office of the City Administrator, the Department of Public Works, and the Department of Technology.
+These other City entities may include but are not limited to the Office of the Mayor, including the Mayor's Office on Immigrant and Civic Engagement, the Office of the City Administrator, the Department of Public Works, and the Department of Technology.
 All City offices, departments, boards, and commissions shall cooperate with and reasonably assist the Department in its efforts to coordinate the development and implementation of the program.